apache/airflow/docs/howto/operator/gcp/gcs_to_sftp.rst

 Google Cloud Storage Transfer Operator to SFTP
 ==============================================

-Google has service `Google Cloud Storage <https://cloud.google.com/storage/>`__ that is used to store large data from various applications.
+Google has a service `Google Cloud Storage <https://cloud.google.com/storage/>`__.
+This service is used to store large data from various applications.
 SFTP (SSH File Transfer Protocol) is a secure file transfer protocol.
 It runs over the SSH protocol.
 It supports the full security and authentication functionality of SSH.